balazsjdp/admin_frontend/README.md

 ### `Release 0.1`

-Contains:
-    - Basic components
-    - Navigation
-    - Database connection
+Contains: Contains the basic setup of the app, navigation, and some components.
+Database connection is needed.